Risky Play: Why Kids Need It

 What is Unstructured Play?

 Play with heights includes climbing, jumping from or over heights, hanging and dangling from heights, as well as balancing over any variety of heights.
 The known risk of physical injury when playing with height is from falling.
-Check back for a full blog post about what risky play looks like in the school context here.
-(Coming soon!)
+Read more about what risky play can look like in the school context here.

 For generations, the use of tools was a rite of passage and a normal part of any child’s growth and development.
 Somewhere along the way, perhaps because of our focus on academics over trades, the use of real tools for real work has become an all but rare occurrence in most children’s daily lives.
 Risky Play with tools includes the use of saws, hammers, knives, and other applied design tools used in construction or crafting.
 Facilitation by a skilled and knowledgeable teacher is essential, and direct instruction on how to use tools appropriately is critical.
 Read a full blog post on what risky play with tools can look like in a school setting here.

 Play with elements includes play with or near potentially dangerous elements like fire, deep or rushing water, steep terrain, or seasonal hazards, like ice or snow.
-Facilitation by a skilled and knowledgeable teacher is essential, and direct instruction on how to stay safe around certain elements is critical.
-Check back for a full blog post on what play with elements can look like in a school context.
-(Coming soon!)
+Facilitation by a skilled and knowledgeable teacher is essential, and direct instruction on how to navigate hazards is critical.

 Vicarious play includes any kind of thrill achieved from watching other people engage in risk taking.
 Everyone has had the experience of sweaty palms or excited anticipation while watching someone else take a risk we were in no way qualified or interested in taking.
-Check back for a full blog post on what this can look like in the school setting.
-(Coming soon!)
+For me, this happened when I watch the Olympics!

 Risky Play Resources